flow/flow-for-vscode/README.md

 * `flow.stopFlowOnExit` (default: true) stop flow server on exit from Project.

+* `flow.useCodeSnippetOnFunctionSuggest` (default: true) Complete functions with their parameter signature.

 * `flow.runOnEdit` (default: true) If `true` will run flow on every edit, otherwise will run only when changes are saved.

   > **Note:** Partial support when useLSP: true will only show syntax errors.